dotnet/docs/docs/standard/io/Pipelines.md

 * Returns an incomplete `ValueTask<FlushResult>` when the amount of data in the `Pipe` crosses `PauseWriterThreshold`.
 * Completes `ValueTask<FlushResult>` when it becomes lower than `ResumeWriterThreshold`.

-Two values are used to prevent rapid cycling if one value was used.
+Two values are used to prevent rapid cycling which can occur if one value is used.

 ### Examples